aws-quickstart/cdk-eks-blueprints/docs/addons/metrics-server.md

 clusterrolebinding.rbac.authorization.k8s.io/eks-admin created
 ```

-Retrieve an authentication token for the eks-admin service account.
-Copy the <authentication_token> value from the output.
-You use this token to connect to the dashboard.
+Retrieve an authentication token for the `eks-admin` service account.
+Copy the <authentication_token> value from the output, and use the token to connect to the dashboard.

 ```sh
 $ kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep eks-admin | awk '{print $1}')